Last Updated on April 27, 2022 by Res Marty

 - Cons: Interface is not as smooth, dated

 Despite Garmin being the leading company for the best handheld GPS, there are other options.
 The Magellan has all the basic features that a GPS unit should have, create and follow routes, mark waypoints and show your trip progress with tracks.
 In addition, it has an IPX-7 waterproof rating, and a 2.2-inch screen is color and reads reasonably well even indirect light.
+Therefore it has well deserved its place on the list among the best handheld gps devices.
 However, it is far from being the best handheld GPS.
 Despite its reasonable price, its software is outdated, and the interface is clunky.

 - Weight: 3 ounces